ruby-processing/JRubyArt/README.md

 ###Ruby Versions

-jruby-9.0.0.0.pre1+ (when sketches run with jruby command)
+jruby-1.7.18 (when sketches run with jruby command)

+or

 ruby-2.1.2+ (when sketches are run using k9 command, ie using jruby-complete)